pauldmccarthy/fsleyes/userdoc/overview.rst

 image, FSLeyes will attempt to display them on top of one another, even if they have different resolution or orientation.
-By default, FSLeyes will display all overlays in terms of a single reference overlay, typically the first one that you load; all other overlays are transformed into the space of this reference overlay.
-You can change the reference overlay via the :ref:`view settings panel <ortho_lightbox_views_view_settings>`.
+By default, FSLeyes will display all overlays in terms of a single reference overlay, typically the first one that you load.
+The reference overlay is displayed so that it is orthogonal to the display coordinate system; all other overlays are transformed into the space of this reference overlay.
+You can change the reference overlay via the :ref:`view settings panel
+<ortho_lightbox_views_view_settings>`.

 .. container:: image-strip